Youth Active Logo

 We want you to take this out into the world

 Experiencing fairness here is just the start.
-Our team wants to help young people build the confidence and the values to carry that out into their communities.
-To speak up, look out for others and make things better wherever they go.
+We want to help young people build the confidence and the values to carry that out into their own streets and communities across Newham: to speak up, look out for others, and make things a little better wherever they go.

 What is the difference between equality and equity?